swaywm/sway/ISSUE_TEMPLATE.md

-If you are using the nvidia proprietary driver for any reason, you have two choices:
+If you are using the Nvidia proprietary driver for any reason, you have two choices:

 1. Uninstall it and use nouveau instead
 2. Use X11+i3 and close your browser tab

 If `lsmod | grep nvidia | wc -l` shows anything other than zero, your bug report is not welcome here.

 Additionally, problems with Firefox are almost certainly Firefox bugs, not sway bugs.
-Start by submitting your issue to the Firefox bugzilla and come back here only after they confirm otherwise.
+Start by submitting your issue to the Firefox Bugzilla and come back here only after they confirm otherwise.

 Otherwise, please include the following four components in your bug report: sway version, debug log, configuration (if applicable), and an explanation of steps taken to reproduce the issue.
 If sway crashes, also include a stack trace.